-Undergraduate students in the Faculties of Engineering, Management and the School of Nursing will require approval from their undergraduate advisor before a letter of permission will be approved by the Registrar's Office.
+Undergraduate students in the Faculties of Engineering, Management, the Schools of Nursing and Health & Human Performance will require approval from their undergraduate advisor before a letter of permission will be approved by the Registrar's Office.

-Graduate students can also obtain permission to take courses at other universities but should contact the Faculty of Graduate Studies for instructions and download the graduate student Letter of Permission form.
+Graduate students can also obtain permission to take courses at other universities but should contact the Faculty of Graduate Studies for instructions.

 Exchange and Study Abroad

 Students pursuing an exchange or study abroad program through the Interntional Centre, Faculty of Management, Faculty of Computer Science or UPMC should submit a Learning Agreement.

 Students pursuing any other departmental exchange or study abroad program should submit a Letter of Permission and indicate "exchange" or "study abroad" as their reason for pursuing courses at another institution.
 Please read below for more information.

 How to get a Letter of Permission

 - Download the Letter of Permission form [PDF - 304kb] using Internet Explorer and read the instructions carefully.
 Save the form to your desktop before completing it to enable electronic signature capabilities.

 If you will receive a government student loan while on a letter of permission or exchange, you must complete a Confirmation of Registration at Host University form.

 - Indicate the course you wish to take at another institution.
 Note: you would be considered a visiting student at that institution.